-In order to help you prepare for your holiday to Myanmar we have compiled advice and updates over time, to help answer the question – Is it safe (and right) to travel to Myanmar now?
+In order to help you prepare for your holiday to Myanmar we have compiled advice and updates over time, to help answer the question – Is it safe to travel to Myanmar now?
+(And is it right?)

-Given the current coronavirus situation, travel to Myanmar is not possible at this time.
-We have put in place mechanisms to confirm that once any of our destinations open to UK travellers, we at ETG can be confident that you will be safe and able to enjoy a fantastic holiday.
+Given the current political situation, we cannot organise travel to Myanmar at this time.
+We have put in place mechanisms to confirm that when any of our destinations open to UK travellers, we at ETG can be confident that you will be safe and able to enjoy a fantastic holiday.
 You can find out more about this on our Book and Travel with Confidence page.

 February 2021 update on the situation in Myanmar